The Monkees at Casino Rama, Orillia, ON on April 25, 2015

 I’m lucky enough to have been to a lot of concerts and seen a lot of the great classic rock artists live over the last decade.
 Unfortunately, that makes it a bit hard for me to get excited about concerts, especially Monkees concerts, as I’ve been to so many.

-To someone like me, who knows all the jokes and stories, the banter seemed a bit unpolished, but I’m sure a casual fan wouldn’t have noticed.
+To someone like me, who knows all the jokes and stories that they typically do, the new banter seemed a bit unpolished, but I’m sure the typical concert-goer wouldn’t have noticed.
 That’s a plus for me anyway; I love the screw-ups and crowd interaction and all the other little things that make that particular show different from all the other shows on the tour.

 As I mentioned, Micky ran around a lot, resulting in a lot of blurry pictures.
 It seemed that every time I looked at Peter, he was dancing.
 They both sang well, and the band was great, as always.